psc623/psc623.github.io/_pages/about.md

 - Zhejiang University First-Class Scholarship, 2024 & 2025
 - Yang Guoqiang Scholarship, 2025
-- First Prize in the National College Student Art Festival 2024
+- First Prize in the National College Student Art Festival, 2024

 # 🏫 Education

 - **Zhejiang University**, BEng in Electrical Engineering and Automation
   GPA: **4.05/4.3** | Expected Jun.
 2027

 # 🎺 Services and Activities

 - **President, Principal Trumpet**, Wenqin Symphony Orchestra, Zhejiang University
 - **Officer**, Zhejiang University College of Electrical Engineering Student Union
-- **Volunteer**, Zhejiang Provincial People’s Hospital
+- **Volunteer**, The First Affiliated Hospital of Zhejiang University School of Medicine

+# 🌏 A little more about Ava
+- I love classical music, especially symphonic music.
+I have been playing the trumpet for 10 years and have been in an orchestra since I was 12.
+But I hope to play jazz in the future, lol.
+- I have a lovely cat called Scone, and I like animals!
+- I'm really interested in history and politics, and I get excited when talking about them.